Rahulyadav0296/brilliantClone/README.md

 Contributing
 License
 Features

 Landing Page: A clean and modern landing page showcasing the platform’s capabilities.

 Authentication: Secure sign-up and login with Firebase, including error handling and validation.
 Course Dashboard: Displays available courses for the user with a minimalistic, user-friendly design.
 State Management: Utilized Redux for global state management to ensure a seamless user experience.

 Technologies Used
 React with TypeScript: For building a scalable, type-safe front-end.
 Redux: For efficient and centralized state management across components.
 Firebase Authentication: To handle user sign-up, login, and authentication status.
 Vercel: For seamless deployment and hosting of the application.
-CSS Modules (or styled-components if applicable): For scoped and maintainable styling.
+CSS Modules : Tailwind css

 Getting Started
 Follow these instructions to set up and run the project locally.